timdorohin/lor-minetest-server/readme.md

 ---
 ### Bunny
 Bunnies appear in green grass areas (prairie biome in ethereal) and can be tamed with 4 carrots or grass.
-Can also be picked up and placed in inventory and gives 1-2 meat when killed.
+Can also be picked up and placed in inventory and gives 1 raw rabbit and 1 rabbit hide when killed.

 ---
 ### Chicken